 Knafeh is a delicious, crunchy traditional Middle Eastern dessert with sherbet and cheese.
+It is also known as künefe in some instances.
 You can find variations of it all over the Arab world, from Egypt to the Levant.
 It is such a popular dessert that there are cities in the Middle East where even Knafeh festivals are held!
 It’s a dessert that is a part of the rich and diverse cultures of the regions where it is made.

 Turkish Knafeh, with its superb balance of cheese and sherbet, offers a common flavor that brings together the cuisines and cultures of the Middle East, Mediterranean, and Anatolia.
 This crisp on the outside, soft on the inside dessert is traditionally served on special occasions and holidays.
 It might just be the perfect dessert for you to charm your guests at family gatherings, parties, birthdays, etc.

 Try to choose the butter and pistachios that best suit your taste.
 What makes knafe the most delicious is the quality of the materials used and the care given to every ingredient.
 Keep in mind that the knafeh should be cooked well until it is crispy and golden brown on each side.
 So when you dip your fork, you can hear a rustle.
 The unsalted cheese in the knafeh will give it a mild taste, where you can also feel the taste of milk.
 So prepare your pan and indulge your sweet tooth with this classic Turkish Knafeh recipe!

 What Makes This Recipe Interesting?

 - This delicious cheesy dessert can both be served hot and cold.